rafalp/Misago/dev-docs/menus.md

 )
 ```

-To get list of menu items to display in template, call the `get_items` method with Django's `HttpRequest` instance:
+To get menu instance for displaying in a template, call the `get_items` method with Django's `HttpRequest` instance:

 ```python
 # my_plugin.views.py